AniketGurav/LCF-ABSA/README.md

 Generally, the best performance needs several independent training processes.

 ### For Better Performance
-This repository can achieving superior performance with [BERT-ADA](https://arxiv.org/pdf/1908.11860.pdf) pretrained models.
-Learn to train the domain adapted BERT pretraiend models from [domain-adapted-atsc](https://github.com/deepopinion/domain-adapted-atsc), and place the pretrained models in *bert_pretrained_models*.
-The results in following table are the best of five trainings (random seed 0, 1, 2, 3, 4).
-Try set other random seeds to explore different results.
+This repository can achieve superior performance with [BERT-ADA](https://arxiv.org/pdf/1908.11860.pdf) pre-trained models.
+Learn to train the domain adapted BERT pretrained models from [domain-adapted-atsc](https://github.com/deepopinion/domain-adapted-atsc), and place the pre-trained models in bert_pretrained_models.
+The results in the following table are the best of five training processes (random seed 0, 1, 2, 3, 4).
+Try to set other random seeds to explore different results.

 | Models            | Restaurant (acc)  | Laptop (acc)  |  Twitter(acc)
 | -------------     | :-----:           | :-----:       | ---           |